Artificial intelligence (AI) is a fast-moving technology with a long road ahead of it. For all its surrounding hype, AI is still in its infancy.

 What Is AI?

 Even as AI generates breathless media coverage and sharply conflicting opinions about its potential impact on humankind, the technology itself is not widely understood.
-Artificial intelligence is a collection of digital tools that enable machines to perceive, learn, and make decisions like humans.

 Machine learning has accelerated in the past decade.
 Supervised, unsupervised, and hybrid- learning paradigms are flourishing, as neural networks based on architectures resembling the wiring of human brains enhance the ability of AI systems to compile information and apply knowledge in varying scenarios.